kozec/sc-controller/docs/actions.md

 Can be used to map gyroscope to movement stick or to use controller as racing wheel.

+#### <a name="tilt"></a> gyro(front_down, front_up, tilt_left, tilt_right)
+Maps tilting of gamepad into actions.
+When gamepad is tilt to one of for supported sides, assigned action is executed as if by button press and then "released" after gamepad is balanced again.

 #### <a name="trackball"></a> trackball()
 Split to [ball](#ball) modifier and [mouse](#mouse) action.